chef/chef-web-docs/content/roles.md

     per-instance metadata stored in a file on-disk and then read by chef-solo or Chef Infra Client as required.

-By creating and editing files using the Ruby DSL or JSON, role data can be dynamically generated with the Ruby DSL.
+By creating and editing files using the Chef Language (Ruby) or JSON, you can dynamically generate role data.
 Roles created and edited using files are compatible with all versions of Chef, including chef-solo.
 Roles created and edited using files can be kept in version source control, which also keeps a history of what changed when.
 When